luoyizhi516/Tencent_WWF/README.md

 ## Introduction
 <p align="left">
 This is the data preprocessing repository for for animal surveillance project that Tencent cooperates with World Wildlife Foundation.
-The work is done by [Tencent AI Lab](https://ai.tencent.com/ailab/en/index).

 </p>

 ## General naming rules for data